Last modified: Aug 14, 2024

 Limitations

-Rare earth materials: PMSM require rare earth magnets, which can be expensive and have environmental implications in terms of mining and sustainability.
+Rare Earth Materials: PMSMs require rare earth magnets, which can be expensive and have environmental implications in terms of mining and sustainability.

-Drag when free rolling: When an electric vehicle (EV) is coasting or rolling without power, the electric motor can create a drag effect, which is often referred to as “motor drag” or “coasting drag”.
+Drag When Free Rolling: When an electric vehicle (EV) is coasting or rolling without power, the electric motor can create a drag effect, often referred to as “motor drag” or “coasting drag.”
 This drag is caused by the electromagnetic forces within the motor, which can resist the motion of the rotor and create resistance against the vehicle’s movement.

-In the case of permanent magnet motors, which have magnets in the rotor, can generate more drag when the motor is not powered.
-The magnets in the rotor create a fixed magnetic field, which can create additional resistance to the rotor’s motion, resulting in higher motor drag compared to induction motors.
+In the case of permanent magnet motors, the magnets in the rotor create a fixed magnetic field, which can generate more drag when the motor is not powered.
+This results in higher motor drag compared to induction motors.
 However, the drag from the permanent magnet motor can also depend on the specific design and control strategy employed, as some permanent magnet motors may have reduced drag due to advanced motor control techniques.

-Some EV manufacturers have uses a clutch to decouple the motor from the drivetrain, effectively disengaging the motor from the wheels and allowing the vehicle to roll without any drag from the motor.
-This can help reduce the resistance felt by the wheels when the motor is not powered, which can potentially improve the vehicle’s efficiency and reduce energy consumption.
+Some EV manufacturers use a clutch to decouple the motor from the drivetrain, effectively disengaging the motor from the wheels and allowing the vehicle to roll without any drag from the motor.
+This can help reduce the resistance felt by the wheels when the motor is not powered, potentially improving the vehicle’s efficiency and reducing energy consumption.

-Others uses Induction Motors in front and PSMS in rear.
-Example are all care based on Volkswagen MEB platform.
+Others use induction motors in the front and PMSMs in the rear.
+Examples include all cars based on the Volkswagen MEB platform.

-If you want to learn even more about PSMS motor we recomend watch this video where Lucid explains their PMSM design and compare it with others
+If you want to learn even more about PMSM motors, we recommend watching this video where Lucid explains their PMSM design and compares it with others.

 Most sold EVs globaly